 Note: The first courthouse was built in 1837 and the second courthouse was built by Norvell Harison at a cost of $1,600 in 1838 to 1840 with William White as the superintendent, later replaced by M. Walton and the brick work was completed by Judge James E Fenton.
 The third courthouse was built in 1868 to 1869 at a cost of $43,000 by Terrell and Hays of Macon City with John M Gordon as superintendent, who was later replaced by E P Cunningham.
-The cost of construction of the present courthouse was $527,300.
+The cost of construction of the present and fourth courthouse was $527,300.

 Photos taken 2005 and 2009